Ultimate Girl’s Guide to Guatemala Travel!

 Legendary sunset views in Lake Atitlan, Guatemala.

 But it’s the people that make Guatemala so special.
-I’ll never forget the women who taught me how to weave in the tiny lakeside village of San Juan la Laguna, on the shores of Lake Atitlan.
+I’ll never forget the women who taught me how to weave in the tiny village of San Juan la Laguna, on the shores of Lake Atitlan.
 Or all the dogs I met!
 All my Guatemalan hotel owners happened to have the sweetest dogs ~ & I even got to paddle-board with one of them: Bailey.
 It’s why I’m writing this “Ultimate Girl’s Guide to Guatemala Travel,” to help introduce people to a country they may not otherwise learn about.

 Let’s Go to Guatemala!